Pawamoy/keycut-data/README.md

 ```

 ### Syntax of sequences
-* A space in a sequence means that you release all keys before continue,
-  just like when you type words: Ctrl+u then t (`keys: [Ctrl-u t]`)

-* But spaces are optional, even if more readable.
-In fact, we prefer saying
+* To disambiguate, each control key should use CapFirst format, and each
+  letter in a sequence part **with control keys** should be lower:
+  `Ctrl-a`, `Ctrl-Shift-b` or `Ctrl-Alt-Del`, but not
+  `ctrl-a`, `ctrl-shift-B` or `CTRL-ALT-DEL`.

-  explicitly when keys have to be entered ALL TOGETHER, with the '-' symbol.
+* When keys have to be entered ALL TOGETHER, use the `-` symbol:
-  Thus, `Shift-kct` means Shift+k then c then t.
-Of course, avoid writing
+  `Shift-kct` means Shift+k then c then t, **while keeping Shift down**.
-  Ctrl+w then Ctrl+w like this: `Ctrl-wCtrl-w`.
-Use a space!
+  It is equivalent to writing `Shift-k Shift-c Shift-t`, but more concise
+  (in this case you could even write `KCT` but that's not the point).
+  If Shift should have been released before typing c then t, then you would
+  have written `Shift-k ct` or `Shift-k c t` (only the first space is important).
+  Sometimes, sequences with or without release of the control key are equals,
+  like `Ctrl-w Ctrl-w` in vim.
+In the vim shortcut you should then write the two:
+  `keys: [Ctrl-ww, Ctrl-w w]`.
   > Remember that control keys like Ctrl, Alt, Shift and others have to
     be pressed BEFORE any other key in order for the sequence to be recognized.